Navy WWII Veteran Celebrates 102nd Birthday at National Naval Aviation Museum

 Retired U.S. Navy Lt.
 Cmdr.
-Clyde “Cash” Barber speaks to visitors May 5, 2026, at the National Naval Aviation Museum (NNAM) onboard Naval Air Station (NAS) Pensacola.
-Barber, who has volunteered at the NNAM for the past 12 years, celebrated his 102nd birthday at the museums Cabot Flight Deck.
+Clyde “Cash” Barber (right) thanks museum visitors, staff, family and friends with retired Rear Adm.
+Kyle Cozad, National Naval Aviation Museum (NNAM) Foundation president and chief executive officer (left) as he celebrates his 102nd birthday at the NNAM onboard Naval Air Station (NAS) Pensacola.
 (U.S. Navy photo by Ens.
 Trent Prince)

 |Date Taken: